 For more on our visits to Verbania, visit our travelogue page.

 Do you eat the rind?
 This is one of the most common questions that I get when I work on the cheese counter.
 My answer: yes, usually I do.
 Pretty much all cheese rinds are easily digestible.
 The primary exceptions are cloth-bound rinds and wax rinds.
 After that, it’s pretty much personal preference.

 Poschiavo, one of our favorite pastas, is perfect for the recipe that was featured this week in our weekly dinner email: Spaghetti Scented with Orange.
 To sign up to receive more recipes like this along with our weekly takeout dinner menu, email us at email@example.com.

 Last weekend, Kurt and I taught a class on mountain cheeses, featuring classics like Gruyère and Comté.
 We also talked about Reblochon, the pungent, creamy cheese traditionally used to make tartiflette, a hearty Savoyard dish of potatoes, bacon and cheese that we also served at the class.

 By now you’ve probably (hopefully) heard about our Super Bowl BBQ + Beer Bonanza, February 6-7, here at FK.
 Inside, we’ll have free tastings of beers from our favorite brewers.
-Outside, Grillerator Eric will host a special session of our popular summer sidewalk barbecue, cooking up the usual menu of ribs, pulled meats and hot dogs.

 A cup of hot tea has always been something of a rallying cry in my family – over the summer, iced tea prevails, generally garnished with fresh slices of orange.
 In winter time, however, hot tea reigns supreme, usually accompanied by a piece of shortbread, a ginger cookie or a slice of fruit cake.